 WHAT IS THE BEST TRIM COLOR FOR BM MOONSHINE?

-Moonshine looks fabulous with bright white trim.
+Moonshine looks fabulous with bright white trim like BM Chantilly Lace.
 It provides a beautiful contrast and really lets Moony shine and be the star of the “show”.
 But of course, you are certainly not limited to only using a white color for the trim.
 It’s also a beautiful paint color to go with honey oak trim.
-The beauty of decorating is that there is no set in stone rules you must follow.
+The beauty of decorating is that there are no set-in-stone rules you must follow.
 I mean it is your home, you decorate it the way you desire.

 READ MORE: THE BEST WHITE PAINT COLORS FOR TRIM